 Students not achieving three “C” grades will be interviewed by the Head of Sixth Form, or the Headmaster or Deputy Headteacher following the publication of the A/S Level results.
 This will take place before the start of the new school year.

 Unless there are mitigating circumstances, it is unlikely that students will be allowed to progress into Year 13 with an A/S grade of less than a “C” in more than one of the three subjects that they wish to study in Year 13.

 A Level Subjects

-The following A level subjects are on offer:
+The following A level subjects will be on offer in 2018:

-Art, Biology, Chemistry, Computer Studies, Economics, English Literature, French, Geography, German, Government and Politics, History, I.C.T., Mathematics, Further Mathematics, Music, Philosophy, Physics, Psychology and Spanish.
+Art, Biology, Chemistry, Computer Studies, Drama and Theatre, Economics, English Literature, French, Geography, German, Government and Politics, History, I.C.T., Mathematics, Further Mathematics, Music, Philosophy, Physics, Psychology and PE.

-Subjects will only run from September 2016 if they are selected by eight or more students and may run in collaboration with partner schools depending on uptake.
+Subjects will only run if they are selected by eight or more students and may run in collaboration with partner schools depending on uptake.